GreenPG/ObsidianVault/Yaml Schema Python libraries.md

 Possibility to use regex or custom checking function.

+### Cerberus
+Possibilities comparable to Schema, but seems less readable.
+Must too be used after yaml parsing.

+### Yamale
+Validate and convert yaml to python.
+Possibility to chose between PyYaml or ruamel as parser.

+Schema based on Yaml file or 'stringified yaml'.
+Have schema written in plain Yaml could be practical for config file author.
+Possibility to create custom validator, but is bit complicated for complex class.
+Cannot validate custom classes, by using ruamel to parse it for example.

 ### Pydantic
 Data validation library, where validation means: instantiate a model that adhere to specified types and constraint, not only verify that the data correspond to specified schema.